sofiabravo103/twitter-tweets-extractor/README.md

+# twitter-extractor

-# twitter-extractor: An extraction tool for  building machine learning training sets from Twitter.
+An extraction tool for  building machine learning training sets from Twitter.

 ## Set up ##